This article is derived from the RStudio Package Manager administration guide.

 git sources require a valid R installation.

-If the Git endpoint requires an SSH key, first import the key and then use the
+If the Git URL uses SSH, then it requires an SSH key for authentication.
+In this case, import the key before using the

 Distributing Local Packages along with CRAN Packages